 How often is it covered?

 Medicare Part B (Medical Insurance) covers medical nutrition therapy (MNT) services and certain related services.
-A Registered Dietician or nutrition professional who meets certain requirements can provide these services, which may include an initial nutrition and lifestyle assessment, one-on-one nutritional counseling, and follow-up visits to check on your progress in managing your diet.
+A Registered Dietician or nutrition professional who meets certain requirements can provide these services, which may include:

 If you're in a rural area, a Registered Dietician or other nutritional professional in a different location may be able to provide MNT to you through telehealth.